Cantera/cantera-ubuntu/README.md

     you will need to send it using the command:
     `gpg --keyserver keyserver.ubuntu.com --send-keys <yourkeyID>`
   - Then go through the process of updating the key on Launchpad.
+- Check out a copy of this repository in `~/src/cantera-ubuntu`
 - Install Docker in "rootless" mode, or otherwise set it up so your user can run the `docker build` command